Variational Benchmarks for Quantum Many-Body Problems

 \subsection{V-score}

-To quantify the accuracy of two or more variational methods applied on the same ground state approximation task, a key indicator is the expectation value of the energy $E = \ev*{\hat{H}}$, an unbiased metric to assess the \emph{relative} accuracy of variational methods.
+To quantify the accuracy of two or more variational methods applied on the same ground-state approximation task, a key indicator is the expectation value of the energy $E = \ev*{\hat{H}}$, an unbiased metric to assess the relative accuracy of variational methods; here, $\hat{H}$ is the relevant Hamiltonian.
 Given, for example, two independent methods preparing approximate ground states with variational energies $E_a$ and $E_b$, the one providing the lower energy can be considered more accurate.
-From a practical point of view, however, it is preferable to have an \emph{absolute} metric capable of predicting the accuracy of a method without comparing it with other methods.
+From a practical point of view, however, it is preferable to have an absolute metric capable of predicting the accuracy of a method without comparing it with other methods.
 This would, for instance, allow comparing the performance of a given method on different tasks.
-Nonetheless, it is unlikely to find such a metric that is provably applicable in all cases, since its existence would also allow the solution of NP-hard problems~\cite{barahona1982computational}.
+Nonetheless, it is unlikely we could find such a metric that is provably applicable in all cases, because its existence would also allow the solution of NP-hard problems~\cite{barahona1982computational}.
 We are therefore forced to settle for an empirically applicable metric.
 Moreover, the metric should be easy to estimate with variational methods.

 Apart from the mean energy, for most variational methods, we also have a controllable estimate of the energy variance $\Var E = \ev*{\hat{H}^2} - \ev*{\hat{H}}^2$.
 It has the important property that it exactly vanishes if computed on the exact ground state.
 Therefore, $\Var E$ can be used to infer some information about the distance of the variational energy $E$ from the exact, and a priori unknown, ground-state energy $E_0$.
 After early empirical observations~\cite{kwon1993}, it has been shown that $\Var E$ scales linearly with the deviation $E - E_0$~\cite{imada2000,kashima2001,sorella2001}, so it can be used as a measure of the accuracy of the variational state.